 Recipe Tips

-- Mix the Dough: In a large bowl, combine your active sourdough starter or discard with bread flour, rye flour, 245 g of orange juice, and water.
-Mix until a shaggy dough forms.
-Cover and let rest 30 minutes (autolyse).
+- Mix the dough – In a large bowl, stir together the active sourdough starter or discard, bread flour, rye flour, 245 grams of orange juice, and water until a shaggy dough forms with no dry flour remaining.
+Cover with a damp towel and rest for 30 minutes to allow the flour to fully absorb the liquid.

 Freezing & Storage